AMWA-TV/bcp-007-02/docs/NMOS-With-IPMX-USB.md

 A Controller SHOULD use a Sender's `urn:x-nmos:cap:transport:usb_class` capability to verify  Receivers' compatibility with the Sender and, if necessary, constrain the Sender to ensure compliance with the Receivers.
 A Sender indicates its support for being constrained on this capability by enumerating `urn:x-nmos:cap:transport:usb_class` in its [IS-11][] `constraints/supported` endpoint.

 > Note: There is no `usb_class` Sender attribute, as might typically be expected, because a USB stream is composed of multiple sub-streams, each of which can be associated with multiple USB classes.
 The set of classes present in a given USB stream often changes dynamically.

+A Controller SHOULD NOT use the optional `usb_devices` attribute of a USB Source to establish compatibility for the `urn:x-nmos:cap:transport:usb_class` capability but it MAY use it to provide feedback to a User about the USB devices that would be ignored by a Receiver.

 [RFC-2119]: https://tools.ietf.org/html/rfc2119 "Key words for use in RFCs"
 [IS-11]: https://specs.amwa.tv/is-11/ "AMWA IS-11 NMOS Stream Compatibility Management Specification"